 The Sky’s the Limit

-I’m one of those guys that will buy something, figure out a basic understanding of how it works, and then lay down a remark along the lines of “this thing does way more than I know.”
+I’m one of those guys who will buy something, figure out a basic understanding of how it works, and then lay down a remark along the lines of “this thing does way more than I know.”
 Digital maps are no exception to that for me.
 Using what is on the surface will get you by and do it well.
 However, if you take the time to dive into the smaller details and put some exceptional effort into your mapping, you might be surprised at how handy these tools can actually be.
 They are on our side and want us to be successful out there.

 What I’ve outlined above is just a fraction of what onX Hunt can do.
 Nonetheless, these things have helped me out in a big way.
 Little by little, variables that could otherwise encroach on our experiences can be chipped away because of a little more effort.
 Exceptional effort will provide exceptional results.